polterguy/polterguy.github.io/documentation/magic/index.md

 * __[id]__ - Mandatory id of cache item to evict

+**Notice** - This endpoint is to be considered obsolete and might change in a future version of Magic.

 #### DELETE magic/system/cache/empty-cache

 This endpoint completely empties your server side cache, optionally taking a _"filter"_ query